-The powerful, handy Kärcher spray extraction cleaners tackle all your textile surfaces and dissolve and remove dirt in a single pass.
-With powerful suction turbines for unrivalled low residual moisture, this steam cleaner is perfect for:␍• Floor coverings and carpets␍• Upholstery␍• Office chairs␍• Passenger seats␍
+Floor coverings, upholstery, office chairs and passenger seats – the powerful, handy Kärcher spray extraction cleaners clean all textile surfaces and dissolve and remove dirt in a single pass.
+With powerful suction turbines for unrivalled low residual moisture.

 Types of Textile Floor Cleaning